anindex/torch_robotics/README.md

-# torch_kinematics_tree
+# torch_robotics

-This library implements Stochastic Gaussian Process Motion Planning algorithm in PyTorch.
-In Imitation Learning, we use this planner to sample trajectories from the learned Energy-Based Models encoding expert trajectories.
+This library implements differentiable robot tree from URDF or MCJF robot format, and the differentiable planning objects such as obstacle avoidance, self-collision avoidance and via point.

 ## Installation